TNiconic/zeekintel/README.md

 # zeekintel
 There are 2 main folders to this repo.
 The slides folder includes a slide deck with step by step instructions on how to get Zeek intel to work with Security Onion 2.
 The Code folder is where you can go to download the parser to easily format intelligence into something Zeek can digest.
+**NOTE** You need to specify python3 when executing the python script in order for it to work properly.